Theme

 What appears notable

-Based on the repository and docs, the notable angle is the project’s emphasis on separate memory operations and its attempt to frame agent memory as something closer to cumulative learning.
+Based on the repository and docs, readers may notice the project's emphasis on separate memory operations and its attempt to frame agent memory as something closer to cumulative learning.

 Before using